 Mate received his B.A. in Political Science, with Highest Honors, from the University of California, Berkeley, and was the recipient of the Departmental Citation.
 He earned his J.D. from Harvard Law School, and his M.A. and Ph.D. in Political Science from the University of California, Berkeley, where he was a Mellon-Sawyer Fellow at the Center for the Study of Law and Society and a Research Fellow in Global Comparative Law at U.C.
 Berkeley School of Law.

-Manoj Mate is not teaching any Law courses in Spring 2022.
+Manoj Mate is not teaching any Law courses in Fall 2022.